bumpas/bumpas.github.io/src/content/about/-index.md

 ---

 ### Core Strengths

-- 15+ years of front-end development and ecommerce experience across enterprise and startup environments.
+- 15+ years of front-end development and ecommerce experience across enterprise and startup environments
-- Expertise in front-end architecture, CMS integration (Contentstack), performance optimization, and design system implementation.
+- Expertise in front-end architecture, CMS integration (Contentstack), performance optimization, and design system implementation
-- Strong advocate for accessibility, maintainable, simple code and collaborative product development.
+- Strong advocate for accessibility, maintainable code, and collaborative product development
-- Web best practices and modern design patterns
+- Deep understanding of web best practices and modern design patterns
-- Cross-functional collaboration and creative problem-solving
+- Skilled in cross-functional collaboration and creative problem-solving
 - Strong attention to detail and organizational skills
-- Adaptability in fast-paced, evolving environments
+- Adaptable in fast-paced, evolving environments
 - Empathy-driven leadership and mentoring

 ---